🇬🇧

 Contains anchovies

-Is the stock vegetable-based, or does it contain chicken or meat stock?
+Is the stock vegetable-based, or does it contain chicken or beef stock?

 Butter finishing is standard

-Do you have a dedicated vegan menu or vegan options clearly marked?
+Do you have a vegan menu or vegan options clearly marked?

-If this matters to you: is this cooked in a shared fryer with meat or fish?
+If this matters to you: is the same fryer used for fish?

 Survival Guide